Baloch Society Of North America (BSO-NA)

 National Coordinator NACTA briefed the Premier of the steps taken so far in evolving a strategy to counter terrorism.

-headed by some educationist or media person.
+by some educationist or media person.
 Second wing will be related to counter terrorism, headed by a police officer.
-Third wing related to research
+Third wing related to research and

-work to ensure the country’s internal security, rule of law, peaceful and secure environment for all citizens.
-He said the Ministry maintains close liaison
+to ensure the country’s internal security, rule of law, peaceful and secure environment for all citizens.
+He said the Ministry maintains close liaison with all

 Our monitoring desk adds: Criticising the Interior Ministry’s performance, Prime Minister Yousuf Raza Gilani has asked it to adopt an affective counter-